Skip to navigation

 The murky entrance to eerie Tunnel Creek

-2 I'd always assumed that corrugation on dirt roads was intentional, put there to provide added grip in the wet.
-However, apparently it's a totally natural phenomenon that occurs when cars drive along dirt roads, and nobody knows how to prevent it happening.
+1 I'd always assumed that corrugation on dirt roads was intentional, put there to provide added grip in the wet.
+However, it turns out it's a totally natural phenomenon that occurs when cars drive along dirt roads, and nobody knows how to prevent it happening.
 I found myself wishing that they did.

-3 'Whizz-bang' was how an old couple I met in Karijini referred to campervans.
+2 'Whizz-bang' was how an old couple I met in Karijini referred to campervans.
 I'd assumed they called them whizz-bangs because their engines sounded like that, but there's a better reason.
 Remember those sliding doors that campervans have down the side?
 And the noise it makes when you slide it shut?
 That's right: whizz-bang.
-It's a name that makes sense after you've camped next to a few of the sods.
+It's a name that makes sense after you've camped next to a few of them.